fetchai/docs/pages/guides/agents/local-communication.md

 ## Run the script

-On your terminal, make sure to be in the right directory for your project and activate the virtual environment.

-Run the script: `python agents_communication.py`
+We are now ready to run the script: `python agents_communication.py`